Call to order: 01352 757777

 • Provide Plenty of Exercise: Exercise is vital for maintaining muscle tone and overall health.
 Activities like hand walking, lungeing, free liberty work and riding can help keep your horse fit and healthy during the winter months.

-10 ways to know what nutrients your horse needs in winter
+How to know what nutrients your horse needs in winter

 • Look at the grass, hay or haylage your horse eats first.
-The horse feed market is flooded with broad spectrum supplements which are not matched to a common profile of hay, haylage or grass.
+The horse feed market is flooded with broad-spectrum supplements which are not matched to a common profile of hay, haylage or grass.
 Many of these products are designed to put a ‘patch’ onto horse problems which have their roots in inadequate nutrition.
 The diet your horse receives should always start by looking at forage first.
-This is the critical basic.
+This is the critical basis.
 By identifying what nutrients are missing or excessive in the base diet of grass, hay or haylage eaten, instead of a ‘patch’, you get the optimum that livestock farmers have known about for years.
 The basics will give you better skin health, better muscle health, better hoof health, better digestive health, better immune health and more!

 • Test your winter grass, hay or haylage to determine the levels of all the minerals and protein you need to balance your horse’s daily diet.
-The minerals are calcium, phosphorous, magnesium, sodium, potassium, chloride, iron, copper, zinc, manganese, selenium and iodine.
+The minerals are calcium, phosphorus, magnesium, sodium, potassium, chloride, iron, copper, zinc, manganese, selenium and iodine.
 In winter, sodium insufficiency in particular can impact the amount of water a horse will drink.
 When temperatures drop horses often drink less anyway.
 If your horse already has a low consumption of water then this cold weather behaviour can lead to slow gut mobility and the possibility of impaction colic.
 Protein levels are important so you can boost the levels of the essential amino acids that make up protein and can only be obtained through what is eaten.
 Poor amino acid availability will impact every structure of your horse’s body.

 • Use a ‘forage-focused horse feed balancer each day which is matched to the common mineral deficiencies and excess in forage according to the Nutrient Requirements for Horses 2007 (NRC).
 Many people use this type of balancer as a base for accurately balancing their horse’s diet after testing.
 They add in the extra minerals (if needed) to this base in scoop amounts.
 Sometimes they even need to feed less of the horse feed mineral balancer being used as a base.